sharoncornelius/idpf-specification/idpf_specification.md

 <th>VIRTCHNL2_OP_DESTROY_VPORT</th>
 <th>Yes</th>
 <th><p>Deallocation of all resources associated with the VPORT.</p>
-<p>Note: There is no vport reset cmd, disable and destroy stands for
+<p>Note: There is no vPort reset cmd, disable and destroy stands for
 reset.</p></th>
 <th>All Functions Drivers</th>
 <th>Shall be sent only if VIRTCHNL_OP_CREATE_VPORT is successful.<br />